 - Watch for increased anxiety while taking stimulants, especially in kids with an underlying anxiety disorder.
 Discuss with your doctor a change in medication or adding a second med to address anxiety.

-- Check for other mood-related reactions, such as increased hyperactivity, emotional outbursts, nightmares, and insomnia.
+- Check for other mood-related reactions, such as increased hyperactivity, emotional outbursts, nightmares, or poor sleep.
 She may have an underlying mood disorder.

 Although some children complain of headaches when beginning medication, the problem usually resolves over time.

 - “Giving Tylenol or Motrin is appropriate,” says Dickson.

 - If headaches persist, discuss the problem with your doctor.
 He may change the dosage.

 This is a usually a temporary side effect.

 - Have your child carry a water bottle in his backpack or when going out to play.

 - Give him sugarless hard candies to suck on or sugarless gum to chew.